ErVinTract/template-bot/README.md

 pip install -U setuptools pip
 ```

-3. Install all the libraries necessary for the bot to work
+3. Install all the libraries necessary for the bot to work.

 ```shell
 pip install -r requirements.txt